Disaster Interventions from Green Social Work Perspectives

-A single 20-credit module, delivered online.
+This single 20-credit module is delivered online.
 Students are treated as adult learners responsible for contributing to their own education and that of others.

 The module has one formative and one summative assignment.
 The formative assignment is a peer and tutor evaluation of a group presentation (title and topic to be agreed with the Module Convenor) and a summative case-study assignment of 3000 words (title and topic to be agreed with Module Convenor).
 Students will be given advice individually and in groups on their presentations and assignments.
 Each student will normally receive two individual thirty minute tutorials to discuss their formative and summative assignments and any other issues pertaining to or affecting their studies.

 A student who successfully completes the assignment for the SWKPG89 module can ask to be exempted from SWKPG83 (‘Natural’ and ‘(Hu)man-made’ Disasters: Definitions, Skills, Stages and Strategies of Intervention (Prevention, Preparation, Mitigation and Adaptation), also worth 20 credits if they subsequently decide to register for the MSc in Disaster Interventions and Humanitarian Aid.

 If a student chooses not to complete the assignment they will be given a certificate of attendance, which may be used towards fulfilling their CDP requirements.